status-im/nimbus-eth2/docs/the_nimbus_book/src/intro.md

 The Nimbus beacon chain is a research implementation of the Beacon Chain – the core system level chain at the heart of Ethereum 2.0.

-This book strives to achieve two purposes: 1) to attempt to provide a more or less complete documentation of the Nimbus beacon chain, and 2) to explain the various ways in which you can use Nimbus to become a validator on eth2.
+This book strives to achieve two purposes:
+1. To attempt to provide a more or less complete **documentation of the Nimbus beacon chain**

+2. To explain the various ways in which you can **use Nimbus to become a validator on eth2**

 ### Helpful resources